Largest small polygons: A sequential convex optimization approach: Computational results

-We illustrate the largest small $16$-, $32$- and $64$-gons in Figure~\ref{figure:Un}.
+We illustrate the optimal $16$-, $32$- and $64$-gons in Figure~\ref{figure:Un}.
 Furthermore, we remark that Theorem~\ref{thm:area:diam} and Conjecture~\ref{thm:area:sym} are verified by each polygon of the sequence generated by Algorithm~\ref{algo:ccp}.
 All $6$-gons generated by the algorithm are represented in Figure~\ref{figure:ccp:U6} and the coordinates of their vertices are given in Table~\ref{table:ccp:U6}. \end{enumerate}